-Recommendation #3: That the present methods of distribution and the present quality of printing and paper used should remain unchanged.
-A motion was made by Brother Rule, seconded by Brother Beilby, and passed unanimously by the Council that the report be accepted, the the Editor for the tremendous job he has done with The BANNER.
-4. The action taken by the Council at its meeting on August 18, 1976 to increase the Encampment registration fee from \$2.00 to \$4.00 m discussed from the point of view of dissatisfaction on the part of some members but no action was taken.
+P commendation 1 That the present methods of distribution and the present quality of printing and paper used should remain unchanged.
+A motion was made by Brother Rule, seconded by Brother Beilby, and passed unanimously by the Council that the report be accepted, the r commendations complied with, and a rising vote of thanks be given to the Editor for the tremendous job he has done with The BANNER.
+4. The action taken by the Council at its meeting on A state in to increase the Encampment registration fee from \$2.00 to \$4.0 discussed from the point of view of dissatisfaction on the part of some members but no action was taken.

 5. Commander-in-Chief Kenneth T. Wheeler appointed Brothers Richard Greenwalt and Clarence J. Riddell as the Auditing Committee.
-He also appointed Brothers Rippey, Rule and Combs as the members of the Budget Committee.
+He also appointed Brothers Rippey, Rule and Combs as the members of Budget Committee.